kota-shade/zf-state-machine/README_en.md

 <a name="Application_area"></a>
 ## Application area

-An application is often needs to restrict access to certain actions on the object.
+Often the application must restrict the access to certain actions on the object.
 [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control)
--modules successfully do these types of restrictions.
+-modules do these types of restrictions successfully.
-However, the RBAC module controls the action grants by roles, but does not control the possibility of actions doing depending on the state of the object.
+The RBAC module controls the actions by roles and permissions.
+But RBAC does not control the possibility of actions depending by the state of the object.
-For example: the issuing of the pass.
-Bob can edit the pass, but as long as the pass is not issued.
+For example: the pass ticket system.
+Bob can edit,view,issue the pass while it is in the draft state, but when the pass is issued Bob can only view it.
-This task successfully solves by using a finite state machine ([NFA](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton)).
+This task is successfully solved by using a finite state machine ([NFA](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton)).

 <a name="How_it_works"></a>
 ## How it works:

-The `object` is the Doctrine entity with a property that stores the state of the object (usually a many-to-one relationship to the states dictionary.)
+The `object` is the Doctrine entity.
+It has a property that stores the state of the object (usually a many-to-one relationship to the states dictionary.)

-The `actions` dictionary is the Doctrine entity - dictionary of possible actions.
+The `actions` is the Doctrine entity.
+It is the dictionary of possible actions.

-The `transition matrix`: the two entities `A` and `B` that are related by a relationship one to many.
+The `transition matrix` are two entities `A` and `B` that are related by the one-to-many relationship.

-For an object that has a state (from state dictionary), we describe the actions dictionary and the `transition matrix`.
+The object has the state from state dictionary, and we describe the action's dictionary and the `transition matrix`.
+`Transition matrix` describes transitions from one to another object's state.
+When we do the `action` on the object the NFA changes the object state from one to another according `transition matrix`.
-`Transition matrix` describes transitions from one to another state when performing an action.
-NFA allows us to have the same state, one other state or one of several states after doing the action.
+[NFA](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) allows us to have the same state, one other state or one of several states after the action is finished.

-The [NFA](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) method get the object, the action name and the additional data.
+The [NFA](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) doAction() method get the object, the action name and the additional data.
-1. NFA checks the possibility of the action:
+1. It checks the possibility of the action:
-    1. there is the action for the object
+    1. does the action exist in the dictionary
-    1. ability to do the action on the object in the current state according to the `transition matrix`
+    1. does the action exist on the object in the current state according to the `transition matrix`
     1. additional checks, such as action grants for the current user
 1. if checks was successful:
-    1. find the new state for the object
+    1. NFA finds the new state for the object according to the `transition matrix`
-    1. if some operations are defined to perform before state changing, do these operations
+    1. if some operations are defined to perform before the state changing, NFA does these operations
-    1. change the object state to a new state
+    1. NFA changes the object state to a new state
-    1. if some operations are defined to perform after state changing, do these operations
+    1. if some operations are defined to perform after state changing, NFA does these operations

 <a name="Example_of_implementation"></a>
-## Example of implementation and using
+## Example of implementation and usage
 Look the car pass ticket system.
 The car pass ticket has 2 states:
  1. draft